 YOUR MOVE

 You don't need consultants or a 3-month wiki project.
-Adopt the 50 standards that matter at your stage.
+Adopt the 50 protocols that matter at your stage.
 Connect GitHub and see where you stand in minutes.
 Use the gaps to prioritize what to fix first.
 Grow into the rest as you scale.

 Get started in 30 minutes